cherryot02/SQL-Injections/Find-All.md

 >[!Important]
 >Thank you looking through these!
-These gave a headache but fun nonetheless :)
+These gave me a headache but fun nonetheless :)